DePT3R: Joint Dense Point Tracking and 3D Reconstruction of Dynamic Scenes in a Single Forward Pass: Experiments

 During training, sequences of 2 to 10 frames are randomly selected from all available sequences.
-For Kubric Movi-F, we use a stride of $1$; for all other datasets, we use a stride varying between $1$ and $4$.
+For Kubric Movi-F, we use a stride of $1$; for all other datasets, we use a stride ranging from $1$ to $4$.
 TartanAir and Virtual KITTI 2 are sampled with half the frequency of the different datasets.

-We observe that training with the final tracking objective immediately, using model weights initialized with VGGT's weights, degrades performance.
+We observe that training with the final tracking objective from the start, using model weights initialized with VGGT's weights, degrades performance.
 Thus, we perform training in two phases.
 In the first phase, we train \textbf{DePT3R} using only the camera, depthmap, and pointmap losses.
 The intrinsic embedding is used in the first phase, but the query embedding is not.
 In the second phase, we integrate the query embedding and motion head, along with the tracking loss.
 To improve training stability and speed, we do not use a confidence-based loss in the second phase.

-We employ common data augmentation strategies, such as color jitter, random aspect ratios, and random center crops ~\cite{DUSt3R}, applied uniformly over each image of the sequence.
+We employ common data augmentation strategies, such as color jittering, random aspect ratios, and random center crops ~\cite{DUSt3R}, applied uniformly to each image in the sequence.
 We use the Adam optimizer with a warmup phase, followed by cosine scheduling.
 Gradient checkpointing and bfloat16 precision are utilized to enhance efficiency and reduce GPU memory usage.
 In the first phase, we train on all datasets, using a learning rate of $5 \times 10^{-5}$ for the intrinsic embedding and a learning rate of $5 \times 10^{-6}$ for the other weights.
 In the second phase, we train only on PointOdyssey, DynamicReplica, and Kubric, using a learning rate of $1 \times 10^{-5}$ for the motion head and the query embedding, and a learning rate of $1 \times 10^{-6}$ for all other weights.
-Both training phases are done on a single NVIDIA RTX 6000 and collectively take approximately three days.
+Both training phases are run on a single NVIDIA RTX 6000 and take approximately 3 days.
 We use PyTorch 2.3.1 as our machine learning framework.
 Experiments are performed on a machine equipped with an AMD Ryzen Threadripper PRO 7975WX 32-core CPU and Ubuntu 22.04 installed.